NeuroTechX/ntx_slack_archive/devices.md

  >Does anyone have experience with Thync?
 Just heard of it today and I don't really dabble in neuromodulation at the moment.

+9/14/2017 6:40 PM

+ **hailey** :

+ >Ive had some experience with them.
+Any questions you have in particular?